Parkview Community Ditch

 The Parkview Community Ditch, near Los Ojos, New Mexico, is an 8.1 mi irrigation ditch diverting water from the Brazos River which was dug in 1862.
-It was is listed on the National Register of Historic Places in 1986.
+It was listed on the National Register of Historic Places in 1986.

 It is the longest irrigation ditch in the area, and descends 100 ft in elevation from the Ensenada plateau to Parkview.
 A flour mill or molino is believed to have existed at the steepest point of the ditch's fall.
 It supplies the Ensenada Ditch and the El Porvenir Ditch, both 4.5 mi from Ensenada and also supplies the La Puente Community Ditch, also NRHP-listed.

 The ditch is 6 ft wide at the bottom, 8 ft at the top, and 1.5 ft deep.